 No matter which lubricant you go for, it is important to choose a reputed brand.
 All major brands make mineral, semi-synthetic and synthetic oils, so it is not like you are limited in your choices if you choose one particular brand over the other.

 Apart from some famous brands, some vehicle manufacturers sell their own oil.
-Lamborghini, Ferrari, and even Honda sell its own lubricant specifically made for their cars.
+Lamborghini, Ferrari, and even Honda sell their own lubricants specifically made for their cars.
 If you are not sure about any third-party brands then you should always go for the oil provided by your vehicle’s manufacturer.

 Perhaps the most important thing to look at is the oil’s viscosity.
 Viscosity is a measure of the oil’s thickness and how easily it flows through the engine.
 The thicker the oil the better it is for your engine if you live in a hot area.